Infinity chili

 The Infinity Chili pepper is a chili pepper hybrid of the Capsicum chinense species created in England by chili breeder Nicholas Woods of Fire Foods, Grantham, Lincolnshire.

 For two weeks in February 2011, the Infinity Chili held the Guinness World Record title for the world's hottest chili with a Scoville scale rating of 1,067,286 Scoville Heat Units (SHU).
 On March 1, 2011, it was displaced by the Trinidad Scorpion Butch T pepper, which registered 1,463,700 SHU.

 Woods created the Infinity Chili five years after he started growing chili peppers for his hot sauces.
 He was not attempting to breed a new variety, but was growing his peppers in a greenhouse where crossbreeding between varieties happens readily.
 He described first trying his new pepper as: "When I tried it tasted nice at first, like an odd fruity taste, the effect is delayed.
 Then it hit me.
 All of a sudden I felt it burning in the back of my throat, so hot that I couldn't speak.
 I began to shake uncontrollably, I had to sit down, I felt physically sick.
 I really wouldn't recommend anybody eat it raw like that."

-A restaurant in Grantham called Bindi served a curry, called "The Widower", made with 20 Infinity chilies, claiming to be the world's hottest curry.
-More than three hundred people tried the curry before Dr. Ian Rothwell became the first person to finish a dish, taking just over an hour, including 10 minutes spent hallucinating due to the endorphin rush.
+The Bindi restaurant in Grantham served a curry, called "The Widower", made with 20 Infinity chilies, claiming to be the world's hottest curry.
+More than three hundred people tried the curry before Dr. Ian Rothwell became the first person to finish a dish, taking just over an hour, including a 10 minute walk where he was said to have been hallucinating.
+Rothwell attributed this to the endorphins from eating chilies.